mohamedzhioua/Ziwi/README.md

 -Mongoose

-#Todos :
+## Installation :

-keep working in securing routes for user..............

-Security settings

-New features

-#Installation : -Clone or download the repository
+-Clone or download the repository

 -In the .env file of the main folder: